Qbject/the-book-of-qbject/README.md

 https://github.com/user-attachments/assets/bebbe2ac-80ae-43fc-a04e-3d14924ad761

-The project is built with Three.js, TypeScript, HTML and CSS.
+The project is built with Three.js, TypeScript, Vite, HTML and CSS.
 Pages content was made using Figma, Paint.net, Photoshop and Photopea and include several public domain and royalty-free illustrations.
 Demo videos were recorded and edited with ShareX, OBS Studio, Shotcut and DaVinci Resolve.
 Assets are hosted in the [separate repository](https://github.com/Qbject/tboq-assets)

 ## Notable features